“A very warm good evening to all of you!

 In my recent memory, my heart sank in grief, when I heard of a small baby, drowning near the shores of Turkey, who was on a boat, that was trying to cross a boat, towards the shores of Europe, when migration from Middle East, reflected that the region had become a new breeding ground for conflict.
 Or, when I used to hear about Syrian people, recording their conversations on phone camera, fearing that their hometowns would be a next battleground for war.
 Or, about the Yemenis, who sold their kidneys, to feed their families.
-Or, about my fellow Kashmiris, protesting on streets, for their aspirations.
+Or, about my fellow Kashmiris, for their aspirations.
 Or, about the dangerous stories of survival of civilians, in Libya, the brave resilience of Palestinian people, or, about the fallacy, and many failures, in the post Arab spring period, in the Middle East.

 I found Europe, too, imbibed, in a strong mentality of rightist conservatives, as there is a rise of nationalism, in Europe, and their Euro skepticism is turning the tide, against the crusaders of the European Union.
 The Brexit debate, in UK, after Tories initiated a referendum, may have been a starting point.

 The rise of nationalist parties, in Europe was something reflected, in the last European parliament election, this year.
 In Italy, nationalist league of Five Star Movement, and League, rule the country, now.
 Hungary’s right wing ruling party remains dominant, in their agenda.
 In Austria, Freedom Party is making strides, so is the Danish Peoples Party, in Denmark, and Swiss Peoples Party, in Switzerland.
 As of now, Greece just had a rightist conservative government, some weeks back.